andytyuan2/MOS-4410/Course Notes.md

 **Global strategies**

-- Pressure from the local areas you want to expand to
+- Pressure to localize
     - consumer tastes and preferences
     - infrastructure
     - local laws
-- pressure for cost reductions
+- pressure for cost reductions/lower costs
     - commodity type products should reduce costs since it is available everywhere, high consumer strength
     - universal needs of customers
     - competitors also do low cost